 Leaves and stems of plants can vary in texture: rubbery or waxy, fuzzy, smooth, bumpy, spiky, etc. Brushing your hands through the plant or rubbing a leaf can impart a sense of calmness and a connection to the plant and nature in general.

 Hug a tree!
 Not only environmentalists trying to save old growth trees from the chainsaw should hug a tree.
 You can too.
-Trees have so much life running through them as their trunks are the main conduit for nutrients and water – some people can actually feel this when they hug a tree!
-Just don’t hug a fruit tree where you have applied a sticky band of resin – don’t ask me how I know this.
+Trees have so much life running through them as their trunks are the main conduit for nutrients and water.
+Some people can actually feel this when they hug a tree.

 Who hasn’t walked barefoot in a lush green lawn?
 Connection to the earth is very important and there is actually a meditative practice of “grounding” or “earthing” that can provide many health benefits.
 Texture underfoot can range from the softness and coolness of grass to the more acupressure-activating bumps of walking on a pebble or stone path.